ebowwa/irl/docs/backend/curls/cat_dir.md

-Here's the documentation for the updated FastAPI routes for concatenating files into JSON, including the demo URL using the `ngrok` service:

----

 # API Documentation for Directory File Concatenation Service

 This API provides routes for concatenating files in specified directories into a single JSON object.
 It supports both predefined directory paths and custom user-specified paths.
 The files can be of two types: `.json` files, which are parsed and included in the output, or text files, which are read and stored as text in the output.